Seattle Genealogical Society

 Are you looking for inspiration to write up your family history research?

-This group meets online the third Monday of the month.
+This group meets online the third Wednesday of the month.
 Join us to share and discuss writing projects, resources, and ideas.
 Research reports, articles for publication, family histories and memoirs--all genres welcome and encouraged.

 Members share their latest writing project by the 1st of the month to give others time to read and review.
 Depending on the number of pieces submitted, each piece will be given at least 10 minutes discussion.